Healthy Organizations Program

 - Small Woodlot Management Program—The plan calls for a cooperative literature research project with Bemidji State University (BSU) to determine the most effective ways to get the landowners to actively manage their forests.
 BSU Graduate Student, Patrick Schuett, has assembled an annotated bibliography of articles and research materials for presentation to the Board.
-Review of the data and meetings with other conservation groups will be scheduled in 2009 to arrive at an action plan.
+Review of the data and meetings with other conservation groups were scheduled in 2009 to arrive at an action plan.

 - Shoreline Buffer Program—The plan calls Multi-County cooperative project, that encompasses the Upper Mississippi Drainage to provide cost sharing and technical assistance to lakeshore owners to establish native buffers.